 Several months later, when I started the trip, my Mother’s condition was much the same as it had been months before, so I didn’t worry about making the trip.
 Sadly, 2 weeks into the trip, I received a call from my sister that my Mother’s condition had deteriorated significantly, and she had very little time left.
 I immediately booked the first flight home, but Mom passed away before I arrived.

 I never regretted the expense I incurred to book a last-minute flight home as I needed to be with my family.
 I was surprised to find out the insurance I purchased not only reimbursed the cost of the flight but also for the trip expenses I had pre-paid for the last week of the trip I missed.

-In the grief of my Mother’s passing, it was a relief not to have to worry about the financial impact of returning home so quickly.
+In the grief of my Mother’s passing, it was a relief not to worry about the financial impact of returning home so quickly.
 Since that time, I have always used trip cancellation and interruption insurance.
 I have not had to use it again but knowing that it’s there really provides peace of mind for life’s unexpected occurrences.

-MEDICAL TREATMENT IN VIENNA
+4. MEDICAL TREATMENT IN VIENNA

 By Holly from Globe Blogging

 Traveling through Austria, I felt Bronchitis coming.
 As we were going into Croatia, we were strongly advised to get it in Vienna if we required medical treatment.